800-800-0350

 - Establish an on-going state commission to continue the work which this Task Force has begun.

-Between the work of GLCAC and the Governor's Task Force, community feedback showed why expanded protections in the Minnesota Human Rights Act was necessary.
+Between the work of GLCAC and the Governor's Task Force, community feedback showed that expanded protections in the Minnesota Human Rights Act were necessary.

 Through the work of the Northstar Project, GLCAC learned that their work must expand to include not only community services and direct support, but also policy advocacy and systems change.